-The SENCO has been trained by CAMHS practitioners to implement Next Steps.
-A further two members of the SEND Support Team will be trained this academic year.
-Next Steps is a goalbased outcomes tool which provides a platform to enable safe and structured conversations with young people who may be struggling with their emotional health and wellbeing.
+Two members of the SEND Support Team will be trained this academic year.
+Next Steps is a goal- based outcomes tool which provides a platform to enable safe and structured conversations with young people who may be struggling with their emotional health and wellbeing.
 Next Steps takes the young person on a journey encouraging them to discuss their thoughts and feelings and empowering them to set their own goals.
 Students are referred to the SENCO through the Pastoral Support Team and / or SENCO and in consultation with parents / carers and student.